AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments.md

     * **Form Model**: Depending on the form model for the Adaptive Form, this field displays the **XML Schema**, **Form Template**, or **None**.
 It is a non-editable field.

     * **Fragment Model Root**: Appears only in XSD-based Adaptive Forms.
 It specifies the root for the fragment model.
 You can choose **/** or the XSD complex type from the drop-down.
-Note that you can reuse the fragment in another Adaptive Form only if you select the complex type as the fragment model root.
+You can reuse the fragment in another Adaptive Form only if you select the complex type as the fragment model root.
       If you choose **/** as the fragment model root, the complete XSD tree from the root is visible in the Adaptive Form Data Model tab.
 For a complex type fragment model root, only the descendants of the selected complex type are visible in the Adaptive Form Data Model tab.

     * **XSD Ref**: Appears only in XSD-based Adaptive Forms.
 It displays the location of the XML schema.